Here's What Went Down With Paskho After Shark Tank

 The Sharks argued that Robinson had a marketing problem, with an inability to reach customers through his brand.
 This lack of greater customer acquisition, combined with the fact the company wasn't yet profitable, led each of the Sharks to decline Robinson's pitch and Robinson left the show with no investment deals.

-Pashko After Shark Tank
+Paskho After Shark Tank

-Paskho has been developing a brand new production pod located in the Eagle Butte community of the Cheyenne River Reservation in South Dakota.
+In 2023, Paskho had been developing a brand new production pod on the Cheyenne River Reservation in South Dakota.
 Dubbed the "Oyate" Pod by the community there (Oyate is the Lakota word for "people"), this pod marks a new home for Paskho in South Dakota.
-Much like Gee's Bend before it, this production pod brings manufacturing and sewing jobs directly to an impoverished area, where training and skills are nurtured for the creation of Paskho clothing.
+Much like Gee's Bend before it, the hope was the production pod would bring manufacturing and sewing jobs directly to an impoverished area.
+By training a sewing pod of six people at a time, Paskho ensured their makers learned from a master sewing professional and were given time to develop their seamstress skills.

 Recommended